JimGile/group3-project1/README_tw.md

 During the process we found some team learnings in utilizing classes and functions to streamline processing, pivoting research analysis to match available data, the ability to change midstream when data was inaccessible or expensive to obtain, and the importance of good repository management.

+Questions to answer:
+  * What are the most awarded counties by medal, year and select events?
+  * What, if any, is the relationship between happiness and the Olympics?
+  * What, if any, is the relationship between the GDP and the Olympics?
+  * What, if any, is the relationship between nutrition and the Olympics?
+  * How strong are these correlations?

 ## Sourced Data
 * Kaggle - Olympic Data
 - [Olympic Summer & Winter Games, 1896-2022](https://www.kaggle.com/datasets/piterfm/olympic-games-medals-19862018)